 - Stock up on supplies in town, ready for a self-catering night far from the shops.

 - It’s time to head underground.
-Hastings Caves State Reserve has a network of spectacular caves, thermal springs (currently closed for bathing) and forest walks.
+Hastings Caves State Reserve has a network of spectacular caves, thermal springs and forest walks.
 Take a tour of Newdegate Cave, the jewel in the crown.
 It’s one of the few dolomite caves in Australia, full of flowstones and stalactites, columns and helictites.
 Linger for lunch - the reserve has barbecue facilities and picnic spots.